tzlion/gblinkdx/README.md

 2. Open a command prompt in the directory it's in.
 The first time you run it, you may need to run as administrator to allow inpout32 to install its driver.
 3. Run gblinkdx e.g. `gblinkdx dump.gb`

+### Using a custom port
+If you are using a parallel port on an expansion card, you will probably need to override the port address from the default.

+To do this, save the 4-digit hexadecimal base address in a text file named port.ini and place it in the same directory as the gblinkdx executable.

+In Windows you can find this in Device Manager -> Ports (COM & LPT) -> right-click on your expansion card -> Properties -> Resources -> I/O Range.
+The number at the start of the range is the base address.
+For example for the StarTech card it is D010.

 Linking with a Game Boy
 -----------------------